bump-sh/docs/src/_guides/arazzo/specification/v1.0/introduction/what-is-arazzo.md

 While OpenAPI describes what an API can do in any given interaction, Arazzo describes how those interactions can be chained together to achieve real-world goals, like finding the right train ticket, picking a seat, and booking it.

-## Previous Approaches to API Workflows
+## Previous approaches to API workflows

 For years OpenAPI has made "API reference documentation" considerably better, going beyond the hand-crafted written stuff that rarely had any useful details and was usually out of date.
 API clients are able to integrate with APIs much quicker, and it's helped at every stage of the API lifecycle from design, testing, monitoring, and back to designing new versions again.